 In most of the country, July and August are the best times of year to enjoy swimming pools.
 Unfortunately, this two-month stretch is also when algae blooms most frequently.
 Higher temperatures, combined with inconsistent sanitizer levels, can cause serious algae problems.
+New pool owners especially can be blindsided by problems they didn’t anticipate.

 Algae is a single-celled plant that uses photosynthesis to create its own food, and can be adaptable to almost any body of water.